mayhewsw/cogcomp-nlp/ner/README.md

 ## Special Instructions for this branch

 This relies on a [special version of LBJava](https://github.com/mayhewsw/lbjava/tree/weighted) that allows weights while training.
-You can download and train that one if you wish, but I strongly recommend installing the included jar: [LBJava-1.3.0-SNAPSHOT.jar](lib/LBJava-1.3.0-SNAPSHOT.jar).
-Install using the [install-lbjava-weighted.sh](install-lbjava-weighted.sh) command.
-This will also copy it to your target/dependencies folder.
+The best way to get it is to do git checkout and install (sorry).
+Make sure you are installing the `weighted` branch.
+The pom.xml in this directory depends on that library, so everything should go swimmingly once it is installed.

 The main script to use is [loreleirunner.sh](scripts/loreleirunner.sh).
 Just change the TRAIN/TEST/CONFIG variables in the script, and re-run.
+Include the `--outpath` option if you want to write out the annotated test files.

 ## Original README